canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 As has become common, the resolution to the conflict of the episode is an unexpected non-resolution.
 I don't know how the monster doesn't like the sensation of fireworks, but can happily guzzle molten lava.
 But anyway.

 This episode was...
 OK.
-I'm not exactly sure why it lodgd in my memory!
+I'm not exactly sure why it lodged in my memory!

 ### Episode 22: _The Limit_